neo-one-suite/neo-one/packages/neo-one-website/docs/3-api-reference/2-client.md

 }): Promise<PrivateKeyString>
 ```

-Decrypts a private key encrypted using the NEP-2 standard with the given password. @returns hex-encoded private key.
+Decrypts a private key encrypted using the NEP-2 standard with the given password.
+Returns hex-encoded private key.

 #### `encryptNEP2`